bastjan/kubewarden-appuio-evaluation/Readme.md

 No `kwctl` container yet.
 Annoying as fuck.

-Because of the current TinyGo limitations, both the usage of the encoding/json package and the usage of the official Kubernetes Go types defined under the k8s.io pacakges (e.g. k8s.io/api/core/v1) is not possible.
+> Because of the current TinyGo limitations, both the usage of the encoding/json package and the usage of the official Kubernetes Go types defined under the k8s.io packages (e.g. k8s.io/api/core/v1) is not possible.

+Kubewarden uses easyjson with `github.com/kubewarden/k8s-objects` instead.